michal102/Ping-Bonk/README.md

 Press space to start rounds/ reset when somebody wins

-Blue moves using wasd
+-Blue moves using wasd

-Red moves using arrows
+-Red moves using arrows

 Get 6 points to win.